Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Discussion

-In both tests (2S-F, 2S-P), the internal rectified LMS weight of the predictor of a rewarding reinforcer (PR) is $+1$ and the weight of predictor of omission of the rewarding reinforcer (OP) is $-1$.
-This is different from the unrectified LMS weights ($0.5$ and $-0.5$) in the LR-F case.
-The reason for this is that when the inhibitor OP is presented alone, the learning rule shuts off learning so that it's weight cannot be shrunk toward -0.5.
-This outcome of rectification resonates with the animal learning literature (but see \cite{BaetuBaker_2010}), which generally finds that non-reinforced presentations of such inhibitors do not extinguish them (i.e., they keep their inhibitory quality), which is in contrast to excitors which are easily extinguished using the same procedure.
+It may be that certain reinforcement learning agents or robots will rarely meet with inhibitors and thus not be given opportunity to experience the confusion demonstrated.
+Yet, it still may be appropriate to include a two-stage VFA architecture, since doing so does little to disturb the general case.
+When using linear training data only, prediction errors were still low for the two-stage architecture, particularly for the use of rLMS.
+The two-stage VFA architecture, then, insures the agent against confusion in the presence of inhibitors.

-From the LR-P results, however, we saw that having weights of $+1$ and $-1$ for PR and OP, respectively, did not equate to perfect results.
-The difference here is that when OP is presented alone, the rectified LMS prediction of the reinforcer is ``truncated'' at zero to reflect the associated PDF (i.e., no negative outcome values) from which the model is derived.
-This avoids the erroneous result in data point \#5.
-The same rectification applies to the predictor of omission of the negative reinforcer (data point \# 2) and other similar scenarios (data points 7, 8, 10, and 14).
-In contrast, such a rectification does not make sense in direct value-function approximation where both positive (rewarding) and negative (punishing) outcomes occur.
+One feature of the function approximators used with the two-stage architecture is that they essentially shut off learning when presented with negative predictors (i.e., inhibitors) alone and thereby not change their inhibitory qualities.
+This resonates with the animal learning literature (but see \cite{BaetuBaker_2010}), which generally finds that non-reinforced presentations of such inhibitors do not extinguish them (i.e., they keep their inhibitory quality).
+This is in contrast to the presentation of excitors alone, which cause them to lose their excitatory quality and to become ``neutral'', something that the two-stage function approximators also emulate.

-Although the final output of the two-stage architecture is reward value, our approach is not simply changing the contents of the VFA to encapsulate multiple function approximators and a RL module.
-Instead, they are fundamentally different in terms of the quantity they predict (reward vs. presence of specific reinforcer).
-In the same vein, the architecture we propose is not trained using a scalar reward prediction error, but rather a vector of state feature-specific prediction errors, one scalar per feature/internal function approximator.
+It is possible that the first stage of the two-stage architecture could contain multiple function approximators to predict as many types of rewards or punishments as desired, much like Schmidhuber's \cite{Schmidhuber_1990b} predictor of varying forms of pain.
+One reason for grouping multiple forms of pain together as one, however, is that it appears that this is what biological systems may do.
+Bakal et al. \cite{BakalEtAl_1974} found in a classical conditioning blocking experiment that subjects did not associate predictors with particular punishments but rather a common negative outcome.